CherryHeron/GettingAndCleaningData/CodeBook.md

 * set them to the variables that will be used.

 * merge the same kind of variables first.
-Then merge the varibles togther.*
+Then merge the varibles togther.

+* merge the training and the test sets to create one data set.

+* extracts only the measurements on the mean and standard deviation for each measurement.

+* use descriptive activity names to name the activities in the data set.

+* label the data set with descriptive variable names.

+* create a second, independent tidy data set with the average of each variable for each activity and each

 ## Variables